 In the HD GHG rules, certification test procedures were developed to evaluate the aerodynamic performance of tractors and trailers.
 The test procedures varied between Phase 1 and Phase 2 of the standards.
 Trailers were not included in the Phase 1 program and tractor aerodynamic performance was measured at no wind conditions.
-In Phase 2, trailers were added to the program and new test procedures were developed that approximate a wind-averaged drag performance.
+While trailers were ultimately not regulated in Phase 2, new test procedures were developed for trailers that approximate a wind-averaged drag performance.
 Wind-averaged drag reflects a vehicle's average performance for a range of yaw angles (the angle of attack of the air during travel) at a given vehicle speed and wind speed and is more representative of real-world performance.
-The wind-averaged drag result in the Phase 2 rule is determined by an average of drag values two yaw positions which represents a vehicle speed of 65 mph and a wind speed of 7 mph.
-In the tractor programs, the drag value is represented by the aerodynamic drag area, C_dA .
-In the trailer program, the drag value is represented as a reduction in drag area, ΔC_dA , relative to a commonly available baseline trailer that is not equipped with aerodynamic devices.
+The wind-averaged drag result modeled in the Phase 2 rule is determined by an average of drag values two yaw positions which represents a vehicle speed of 65 mph and a wind speed of 7 mph.
+In the tractor analysis, the drag value is represented by the aerodynamic drag area, $C_dA$ .
+In the trailer analysis, the drag value is represented as a reduction in drag area, $\Delta C_dA$ , relative to a commonly available baseline trailer that is not equipped with aerodynamic devices.

-The GHG rules also create bins for aerodynamic certification, so that a precise drag value is not needed to certify every tractor or trailer.
+The GHG rules also create bins for aerodynamic certification, so that a precise drag value is not needed to certify every tractor.
 A representative aerodynamic value from each bin is used, along with other aspects of the powertrain and vehicle, as an input into the Greenhouse Gas Emissions Model (GEM) to determine a vehicle configuration's CO2 emissions result.
 Tractors are categorized in the rule by their roof height and cab type - sleeper cabs and day cabs - and different aerodynamic bins exist for each category and a mid-point from each bin is used as the GEM input.
-The trailer program used the bottom boundaries of the bins for GEM input values, which represent a conservative estimate of aerodynamic improvements.
+The trailer analysis used the bottom boundaries of the bins for GEM input values, which represent a conservative estimate of aerodynamic improvements.
 For this analysis, midpoints of the bins were used to reflect average performance within the trailer bins.
-Bin I represents no improvement, so a ΔC{dA} value of 0 m2 was used in this analysis.
+Bin I represents no improvement, so a $\Delta C_d A$ value of 0 m2 was used in this analysis.
 Non-box trailers including flatbed and tank trailers, have standards based on tire technologies in the HD Phase 2 GHG program and aerodynamic improvements for those trailer types are neither expected nor included in this analysis.
-The C{dA} bin structures for tractors and trailers are shown respectively below in Table J-1 and J-2.^{116,117} The trailer bin structure is common to all box van trailer types.
+The $C_d A$ bin structures for tractors and trailers are shown respectively below in Table J-1 and J-2.^{117,118} The trailer bin structure is common to all box van trailer types.